Selecting Safer Alternatives for Athletic Playing Fields

 When municipalities, universities, schools and other institutions consider what type of athletic playing fields to install, they sometimes face a decision among natural grass, artificial turf with crumb rubber infill and artificial turf with other forms of infill.

-TURI has created the video "Safer Alternatives for Athletic Fields and" a fact sheet to help organizations make informed decisions.
+TURI has created the video "Safer Alternatives for Athletic Fields" and a fact sheet to help organizations make informed decisions.
+Although this video focuses primarily on artificial turf infills, it is also important for decision-makers to research other components of the turf system, including the carpet fibers.

 TURI Sports Turf Alternatives Assessment: Preliminary Results